The Bottom or Undercut » The Open-faced Bottom or Undercut

-The top cut is the first of two cuts that result in an open faced notch.
-The notch is made on the side of the tree that faces the direction you want it to fall.
+The undercut is the second of two cuts that result in an open faced notch.
+The notch is made on the side of the tree facing the direction that you want it to fall.

 The Correct Cut

 Very Important -- begin at the level that will create at least a 70 degree notch opening.

 Important -- cut upward at a 20 degree angle

 Very important -- stop when the cut reaches the end point of the face cut.
 Ideally, you have created a 90 degree notch opening.